callmiy/recons2/improvements.md

-# Attachment Model
-    make it generic

 ## Attachment Form M
-1. attach to form M only
-2. choose context - attach to form M or customer (what other contexts are possible?
+1. choose context - attach to form M or customer (what other contexts are possible?
 LC?)

 # Form M App